-Woah... a product that holds but doesn't feel like gel?
+Woah... a product that holds great but doesn't feel like crusty gel?

-With the best pomade brands, you can create a stylish "bed head" look, as Pomadesblog.com describes as "the perfect 'messy-but-dapper' look to rock on days when you want to go casual."
+With the right pomade, you can create a stylish "bed head" look, as Pomadesblog.com describes as "the perfect 'messy-but-dapper' look to rock on days when you want to go casual."

-If you (and your hairstylist) wouldn't classify your hair as long or thin, see whether a pomade is right for your style here.
+If you wouldn't classify your hair as long or thin, see whether a pomade is right for your style here.

 Pomades offer medium to strong hold.

 And, there are some sweet hybrids out that that will totally tempt you.
 (And, yes, they're awesome.)